Backyard Basketball: Gameplay

 Gameplay in Backyard Basketball is set to a point & click control scheme by default.
 With three characters on the court at one time, the player clicks at various locations on the court to guide the character with the ball to that location.
 Clicking on a teammate causes the character to pass the ball to that teammate while clicking the basket (indicated by a basketball icon) causes the character to attempt a shot.
 If shot control is on, then players have the option to make the shooting character pump fake by clicking rapidly, finally shooting the ball when the click is held down.
 If shot control is off, then the character will automatically release the shot once the basketball icon is clicked.
 On defense, the player can switch between characters to control by clicking on them as they run about, guiding the chosen character by clicking the location on the court where he or she should go.
 If an opposing character is clicked when an 'X' symbol hovers by them, the character nearest him or her will attempt to steal the ball.
 If a pair of hands appears near the basket when an opposing character goes to shoot the ball, the nearest character will attempt to block the shot or rebound the ball.

 Each quarter of a game lasts approximately three minutes while each overtime period (if necessary) lasts approximately one minute.
-The longer characters play without rest, the more tired and prone to mistakes (poor shooting and ball-handling) they will be; as such, substitutions can be made after any completed play or during a time-out.
+The longer characters play without rest, the more tired and prone to mistakes (poor shooting and ball-handling) they will be as such, substitutions can be made after any completed play or during a time-out.
 Characters will recover their energy while on the bench (only two players can stay on the bench at a time).
 Granted, a character's energy will never decrease if the fatigue option is turned off.

 Over the course of a game, power-ups may occasionally be rewarded to teams.
 The majority of these power-ups are useful, such as the flaming ball (which guarantees that the next attempted shot will go in), the tornado (which increases the speed of all characters on the court), the doughnut (which causes the next character who attempts a shot to automatically attempt a slam dunk), and 110% Juice (which provides energy to otherwise tired players if the fatigue option is turned on).
-However, some power-ups provide detrimental effects, such as the icy ball (which makes shots more likely to miss), the stick of butter (which reduces the team's ball-handling abilities), and the ice cream truck (which prevents the entire team from moving for a brief period of time).
+Some power-ups, however, provide detrimental effects, such as the icy ball (which makes shots more likely to miss), the stick of butter (which reduces the team's ball-handling abilities), and the ice cream truck (which prevents the entire team from moving for a brief period of time).